20+ Cute & Crafty Bibs To Sew

 Viewing Instructions: You can click each image to view a larger sample size.
 Templates are at the bottom of the page.

 Peter Bunny: Two circles of pink terry cloth edged with pink bias binding.
 Eyes, carrot appliqued, nose and paw, blue chain stitches.
-His face is saucer size (6 1/2″), his body, plate size (9″).
+His face is saucer size (6 1/2?), and his body plate size (9?).
 Each pink ear is faced with white.
-(Strings sewed to back of ears for 2 1/2″.)
+(Strings sewed to back of ears for 2 1/2?.)
 Pupils of eyes, blue and white gingham overcast to whites.

-The Cow Jumped Over The Moon: Yellow, blue and red cow, appliqued to blue denim sky, edged in red bias binding; yellow moon–open at top to catch crumbs.
-Lower edge of moon is overcast to denim in bright red.
-Moon is placed on cloth so it will cup slightly.
+The Cow Jumped Over The Moon: Yellow, blue, and red cow, appliqued to blue denim sky, edged in red bias binding; the yellow moon–is open at the top to catch crumbs.
+The lower edge of the moon is overcast to denim in bright red.
+The moon is placed on cloth so it will cup slightly.
 Three stars (of yellow STAR SIX STRAND Mercerized Embroidery Cotton) add to the sky’s atmospheric look.

 Jo-Jo the Clown: Red and white striped material appliqued on bath towel with blue stripes.
 White face and ruff black shoes, hands, appliques with touches of embroidery.

-Click on the image to view a larger size, right click on it to save to your computer’s desktop.
+Directions: Click on the image to view a larger size and right-click it to save it to your desktop.

 Related Posts